bio-phys/trimem/README.md

 ## Installation

+We suggest installing TriLmp in a conda environment

-Trimem can be installed using pip:
+TriLmp can be installed using pip:

 ```bash
  git clone --recurse-submodules https://github.com/bio-phys/trimem.git